EC528-Fall-2024/github-bot-kata-ci/README.md

 4. Implement labels for the PRs and, if time permits, implementation of GitHub Bot commands
 5. Finalize and test features

-Note: Once our sprint schedule is known, we will update this section with specific sprint/release dates.
+**Note**: Once our sprint schedule is known, we will update this section with specific sprint/release dates.

 ## Resources